Sheldon-Chong/Sheldon-chong/README.md

 ## Hi there, I'm Sheldon Chong 👋
 ### 😁 About me
 My name is Sheldon Chong and I'm 15 years old.
-I enjoy pursuing my passion in art and digital art, writing fictional story books, coding, music, and entrepreneurship.
-Drawing is something I've been doing since I was 2 years old and it has evolved into digital art.
+I enjoy pursuing my passion in drawing and digital art, writing fiction story books, coding, music, and entrepreneurship.
+Drawing is something I've been doing since I was 2 years old and it has evolved into digital art and animations.
 I use my art skills to design brochures, apps, games.
 I also enjoy writing fictional storybooks and I have already published 2 of these books.
-My younger brother and I manage a YouTube Channel called Cyberlegends animations, which began in 2020.
-As of november 2021, this channel has amassed a 130k subscribers and over 40 million views.
+My younger brother and I manage a YouTube Channel called CyberLegends Animations, which currently has amassed a 130k subscribers and over 43 million views.

 ### 🎮 Games
-I've been developing videogames for the past 6 years, since 2015.
-When creating these videogames, I combine my coding skills with my digital art skills and creative ideas.
+I've been developing video games for the past 6 years.
+When creating these video games, I combine my coding skills with my digital art skills and creative ideas.
+I participated in international and local coding and game development competitions and have won top spots.

 <details>
   <summary>